 However, the PageSpeed Insights-score does not reflect this.
 It regularly presents developers with the challenge of explaining to concerned customers that their website not disappears in the depths of the search results if the tool's verdict is "poor".
 The Loading time of one site is dependent on a lot of factors, and many of them are not even displayed by highly simplifying tools like GooglePageSpeed Insights.

-When working with the tool, it is therefore advisable to critically examine the proposals with regard to their economic efficiency and compare the results of the test with other values (e.g. with those of the Webpagetest or Pingdom tools).
+When working with GooglePageSpeed Insights , it is recommended, for the reasons mentioned above, to critically examine the proposals with regard to their economic efficiency and compare the results of the test with other values (for example with those of Webpagetest or Pingdom).

 Who finally decides to implement proposed measuresshould in any case measure the actual loading time before and after to put the effectiveness of the optimizations to the test (for example, with our Performance framework).